cocomatias/athena-db/README.md

 ## Contributions 🤝

 Your insights and contributions are what will make AthenaDB not just functional, but exceptional.
 We welcome developers, writers, designers, and thinkers of all stripes to contribute to AthenaDB's growth.
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to propose changes, submit issues, and make pull requests.

 ## License 📄